kimdurante/gis-workshop-waml-template/content/metadata/arccatalog.md

 ### Creating a Collection Template

-* Copy the [the geoMetadata template](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/templates/template.xml) into the data folder.
+* Copy the [the GIS metadata template](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/templates/template.xml) into the data folder.

 * Open ArcGIS and connect to the data folder.